 To be safe, it is better to not flash more than a few zip files at once.
 Unless you’re entirely sure none of the zip files will cause problems, it’ll be near impossible to figure out which of the zip files are to blame if a problem does occur.
 When you’re ready to flash, just swipe at the bottom and TWRP will flash the selected zip files.
 In most cases, TWRP will stop flashing if you flash a wrong package not intended for your device or ROM and give you an error.
 It’s still a good idea to make sure you’re flashing the correct zip packages.

 TWRP can also let you flash image files which can be a boot image, a recovery image, or something else.
 The method to flash them is entirely the same except that you’ll have to select Install Image after selecting Install from the main screen.

-TWRP Guide – Reboot & Advanced Features
+Reboot & Advanced Features

+Extending our TWRP guide, we’ll now check reboot and advanced features on this custom recovery.
 The Advanced features section contains features such as a built-in Terminal and a File Manager.
 You probably won’t need to use the Terminal as often unless you’re someone who really knows how to use the command line.
 The File Manager can often come in handy and so can the Fix Contexts option.

 This restores the default file permissions for all system apps and files.
 Under the Reboot section, you can find options to reboot to the System, Recovery, Bootloader or simply Power off the device.
 On devices with dual boot slots such as the OnePlus 6, OnePlus 6T, Pixel 2, Pixel 3, etc. you’ll also be able to reboot to different slots.